Wall Street's gains, more savings lift 401(k) balances

 The average 401(k) plan balance grew 24% to a record $129,300 in the second quarter from a year earlier, according to a review of 19.8 million accounts by Fidelity Investments.

 The median balance, a better measure of the typical plan size, was only $29,000, up 22% from a year earlier.
-Just 60 million Americans, including former employees and retirees, participated in 401(k) plans last year, according to The Investment Company Institute, an association representing investment funds.
+Just 60 million Americans actively participated in 401(k) plans last year, according to the Investment Company Institute, an association representing investment funds.

 Retirement plans also got a boost as contributions by employees, including more than half of Gen-Z workers, increased to an all-time high in the second quarter.
 Also, fewer savers borrowed from their retirement accounts, keeping more of their money invested in the market as it rallied.